cloudberry-contrib/flink-connector-cloudberry/README.md

 In append mode, this connector leverages PostgreSQL's native COPY protocol for bulk data loading, delivering substantially better throughput compared to traditional JDBC batch processing.

-## Notes
+## Limitations

+### Sink-Only Operation

+**This connector currently supports only Sink (data write) operations.
+Source (data read) operations are not supported.**

 ### Exactly-Once Semantics Not Supported

 **This connector does not support Flink's exactly-once delivery guarantee.**

-In Flink's architecture, achieving exactly-once semantics requires the external database to support XA Transactions.
-However, Cloudberry Database does not support XA transactions(2 phase commit coordination of database transactions with external transactions), which makes exactly-once semantics technically infeasible.
+In Flink's architecture, achieving exactly-once semantics typically requires the external database to support XA Transactions.
+However, Cloudberry Database does not currently support XA transactions (2-phase commit coordination of database transactions with external transactions), which means this connector cannot provide exactly-once semantics currently.

 ## Apache Flink